CanonicalLtd/maas-docs/en/manage-ha.md

 # High Availability

-MAAS has support for high availability (HA) at both the rack controller level and the region controller level.
+This page will describe how to provide high availability (HA) for MAAS at both the rack controller level and the region controller level.
+See [Concepts and Terms](intro-concepts.md#controllers) for detailed information on what services are provided by each of those levels.

+It is possible to use [Juju](https://jujucharms.com/docs/devel/about-juju.html) to deploy MAAS in an HA configuration.
 See
-[Concepts and Terms](intro-concepts.md#controllers) for detailed information on what services are provided by each of those levels.
+[Deploy HA with Juju](manage-ha-juju.md) for how to do this.
+Note that this is not how Juju would normally be used in a MAAS context.
+Normally, Juju would be applied to an existing MAAS.

 ## Rack controller HA